Summary

 Then there’s a cute scene where Arjan meets his teacher love interest (played by Rakul Preet Singh) by pretending to be his niece’s parent.
 There’s so much comedy and so many wholesome family-friendly scenes between the discovery of the first body and the kidnapping of the second victim, that I actually had to check I was still watching the right movie.

 And when I say extreme darkness, I’m not just talking about the serial killer plot line.
 No, the movie managed to make it worse by introducing a terrifying math teacher (Sujith Shankar gave such a strong performance, it’s sure to give me nightmares) who spends his free time doing the unspeakable to students.
-And, for some unknown reason, the filmmakers included a full-on Bollywood-style music video.
+For some unknown reason, the filmmakers included a full-on Bollywood-style music video.

 Overall, Cuttputli tries to do too many things at once.
 There are too many plot points, too many characters and it combines too many genres.
 It tells an interesting story and the actors give really strong performances.
 But it would have been a lot more enjoyable if they kept the focus on the main plot.